unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/01_entity-stores/02_model-data.md

 ### Type

 The property's type.
 There are two main categories of types: primitive and complex.
-All possible types for a property are listed in the type pop-down menu.
+All possible types for a property are listed in the **Datatype** drop-down menu.

 #### Primitive types